thradams/thradams.github.io/clang.md

 ```

 When a pointer qualified with auto is destroyed it calls
 the destructor of the pointed object.
-So in this case the user
-does not need to overload destroy and free the name.

 Alternatively we can do,